gmondada/swift-on-android/Docs/exploring-apk-debugging.md

 * `lldb` gets notified when the shared object is loaded (`DynamicLoaderPOSIXDYLD::RefreshModules()` gets called and sees the new module).
 * It then asks lldb-server for the `ModuleSpec` through the GDB port, command `qModuleInfo`.
 It provides the module path, which points to the shared object inside the APK: `/data/app/~~JD12dD8imR6vc8siCWvUtQ==/org.example.helloswift-XNHfP5zPCR2PCBxNvXJErg==/base.apk!/lib/arm64-v8a/libhelloswift.so`.
 * `lldb-server` replies with an error, and `lldb` ignores this module.
 * When changing some Swift code and rebuilding the APK, the shared library appears as the last element in the APK.
 This can be seen with shell command `unzip -lv ./hello-swift-raw-jni/build/outputs/apk/debug/hello-swift-raw-jni-debug.apk`.
 In that case, I always hit the problem.
-By changing the manifast file or anything else that makes the shared object moving to the second to last or any other position, the problem disappears.
+By changing the manifast file or anything else that makes the shared object moving to the second to last or any other position in the APK, the problem disappears.
-* The problam is visible with lldb-server from NDK 29.0.14206865 and from Android Studio.
+* I tested with lldb-server from NDK 29.0.14206865 and from Android Studio.
+Both show the problem.

 Workaround: